-- If you use this drug too often, your skin problem may become worse.
+- If your child uses this drug too often, the skin problem may become worse.

 - Use of other skin products while using this drug may cause more irritation.

-- If you have asthma, use this drug with care.
+- If your child has asthma, use this drug with care.
 Worsening of asthma has happened in people using this drug.
-Call your doctor right away if your asthma gets worse while you use this drug.
+Call your child’s doctor right away if your child’s asthma gets worse while your child uses this drug.

 Foam and gel:

-- Avoid alcohol, hot drinks, or spicy foods while using this drug.
+- Avoid giving your child spicy food, hot drinks, and hot foods while your child is using this drug.

 - This drug may catch on fire.
 Do not use near an open flame or while smoking.